mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    // NOTE: The Range algorithm is experimental only.
 It is not intended for public use.
 It is subject to breaking changes.
    // RangeOpts specifies index options for a Queryable Encryption field supporting "rangePreview" queries.
-   // min, max, sparsity, and range must match the values set in the encryptedFields of the destination collection.
+   // min, max, sparsity, and precision must match the values set in the encryptedFields of the destination collection.
    // For double and decimal128, min/max/precision must all be set, or all be unset. class RangeOpts {
       // min is required if precision is set.